carlacremer/carlacremer.github.io/research.md

 #### projects

-I run a seminar series on Epistemic Risk: the risk that arises to an agent and a group of agents from having inaccurate representations of the environment.
+I run a seminar series at Trajan House, in Oxford on Epistemic Risk: the risk that arises to an agent and a group of agents from having inaccurate representations of the environment.
+Please contact: contact@governance.ai if you're interested in attending.